thessrb/meetup/README.md

 ### Meetup history

-You can find a list of meetups in
+You can find a list of meetups in:

 https://github.com/thessaloniki/rb/tree/master/meetups